unional/typescript-blackbook/pages/07-files-and-projects/code-organization.md

   > Why?
 When you create a new project, it is common that you need to do multiple things and it was fine to have them all placed together.
   > But as your project matures, other people would like to use part of your code but not others.
   > If you organize your folders by their purpose, it is much more likely that they are less coupled to each other, and is easier to break it into their own project.
-  > In essense, your code will be more conforming to the Common Closure Principle and Common Reuse Principle.
+  > In essence, your code will be more conforming to the Common Closure Principle and Common Reuse Principle.

 ## Folder name casing